-Figure 22.-Applied compressive stress versus average compressive strain in gage section of OHC cross-ply specimen for AS4/EPON862 system with 56 percent volume fraction of AS4 and AS4/C-300/EPON862 system with 56 percent volume fraction of AS4 and 1.21 percent volume fraction of GNP within EPON862 matrix.
+Figure 22.
+Applied compressive stress versus average compressive strain in gage section of OHC cross-ply specimen for AS4/EPON862 system with 56% volume fraction of AS4 and AS4/C-300/EPON862 system with 56% volume fraction of GNP within EPON862 matrix.